Is a half-hour of exercise enough for a dog?

 Hire a dog walker in addition to exercising your dog yourself.
 Invite a friend along sometimes.
 Use a dog backpack sometimes.
 Rollerblade sometimes.
 Bike with your dog sometimes.
 Visit the dog park sometimes.
 Let your dog run around off leash sometimes.

 Try to get out for one longer walk rather than a bunch of shorter walks.
 This will be less frustrating for your dog.

 Focus on providing mental workouts.
 Can my dog hop onto this rock?
 Leap over this fence?
 Carry this stick?
 Climb onto this picnic table?

 And when you do have time for a longer walk, do it.

 What have you noticed about your own dog and the amount of exercise she needs to feel tired?

-My mutt Ace can “get by” with a 20-minute walk, but two 20-minute walks per day seems to be about right for him now, especially if this includes some mental challenges like visiting somewhere new.
+As for me, my mutt Ace could “get by” with a 20-minute walk, but two 20-minute walks per day seemed to be about right for him, especially if that included some mental challenges like visiting somewhere new.

-My puppy Remy is absolutely not tired after an hour walk.
+My pup Remy is absolutely not tired after an hour walk.
 He needs a few hours of exercise and play per day, if possible.